- The Tour consists of a series of one-day, 18-hole regular Tour events throughout July

 force for a particular course.

-- All Rules Officials will be GC- or GNL-sanctioned at the Club, Provincial or National
+- All referees will be GC- or GNL-sanctioned at the Club, Provincial or National

 3. Code of Conduct

 - Tour players will adhere to the Tour Dress Code and any

 further dress restrictions in force at particular clubs.
 The Tour Dress Code prohibits

 tank tops, blue jeans, T-shirts, short skirts and short shorts.
 Regular length shorts are

 allowed unless prohibited at the host club.
 Shirts with collars and mock turtlenecks are